 Simply said, if you want to be able to look fully over your shoulder, raise your leg to tie your shoe, or reach for something from the top shelf then you must practice those movements regularly.
 If you avoid the systematic practice of such wide range movements then the joints and connective tissue in your body will stiffen up and an attempt to go outside of that stiff range will be painful.

-In many cases the pain is coming from adhesions in sliding surfaces between muscles and joints, which can only be released by manual therapy, rehabilitative movement and a change in habits.
+In many cases, the pain is coming from adhesions in sliding surfaces between muscles and joints, which can only be released by manual therapy, rehabilitative movement, and a change of habits.